 Most American holidays seem to be about one thing — the sweets.
 Don’t get me wrong — I am Swedish, and by definition love baking sweet treats for my loved ones.
 But, I don’t like feeling pressured to buy packaged and unhealthy candy for every holiday just to appease my little chicklings.

 The thing is you don’t have to!
-There are a number of non-candy, sustainable Easter basket ideas that don’t include lots of sugar, GMOs, and food dyes.
+There are a number of non-candy, sustainable Easter basket ideas that don’t include lots of sugar, GMOs, food dyes, or other food toxins.
 In addition to not wanting candy, I have been trying to focus on sustainable toys — toys made with toxic-free paints, without plastic but natural materials like wood and wool, and things that will inspire the imagination.
 It may sound daunting to look for plastic free options, but there really are some wonderful and cute ones out there!

 Let your family members know that you are moving towards sustainable toys, and help them out by providing them with a list.
 What I have noticed is that European toys have stricter toxin standards, and are way ahead of the game.
 You can also find nearly anything on Etsy, so try searching it for what strikes your child’s fancy.
-You may have to stay out of Walmart and Target, and order online (but hey, that’s okay during spring 2020, right?).
+You may have to stay out of Walmart and Target, and order online.

 Without further ado, here are 10 Non-Candy Easter Basket Ideas:

-- Avoid plastic and go natural with some wool bunnies and carrots.
-In fact, search Etsy for any wool felted animal and you may fall in love, and bust your budget.
+#7 Avoid plastic and go natural with some wool bunnies and carrots.
+In fact, search Etsy for any wool felted animal and you may fall in love (and probably bust your budget).

-- Plant a living Easter basket – fill a basket mostly full wtih peat moss or shredded paper, and top with 1 inch of soil, and sprout some microgreens for a natural Easter basket – that you can actually eat!
+#9 Plant a living Easter basket – fill a basket mostly full with peat moss or shredded paper, and top with 1 inch of soil, and sprout some microgreens for a natural Easter basket – that you can actually eat!